jamesmc1209/BlueBombLauncher/README.md

 _______________________________________________________________________________________________________________________________________
 I modified the bluebomb-helper.sh from wii.guide to download the bluebomb icon from wii.guide as well as the bluebomb.desktop file from this repo.

 It adds a desktop launcher that just opens the .sh file in terminal.

 I needed this when my wii mini wasnt wanting to connect to my pc or raspi running the exploit.
 And I had to keep retrying the exploit.

 Also probably should specify that Im using Ubuntu 16.04.
 Note: I did not create the <code>bluebomb-helper.sh</code> that credit goes to urmum_69 & twosecslater.
 I only injected a few lines of code that downloads and enables the launcher.
-When downloading the bluebomb.png will be downloaded to the <code>/home/bluebomb/</code> folder then copied to <code>/usr/share/icons/default/</code> directory.
+Also the bluebomb.png will be downloaded to the <code>/home/bluebomb/</code> folder then copied to <code>/usr/share/icons/default/</code> directory.
 I did this because the ICON directory requires an absolute path, using $USER or $HOME did not find the icon file.